 Many underground storage tanks (USTs) are over 15 years old and are constructed of steel, which may rust over time.
 The underground piping connected to these tanks also has the potential to leak.
-Leaking USTs (leaking underground storage tank sites or LUST sites) are of concern because they may result in the
+Leaking USTs (leaking underground storage tank sites or LUST sites) are of concern because they may result in the contamination of drinking water, subsurface soils, and ground and surface water, and may emit toxic and/or explosive vapors.
+The contaminated soil and water may also emit VOC.

-Emission calculation methods were taken from EIIP, AREA SOURCE CATEGORY METHOD ABSTRACT -REMEDIATION OF LEAKING UNDERGROUND STORAGE TANKS, 2001.
+Emission calculation methods were taken from EIIP, AREA SOURCE CATEGORY METHOD ABSTRACT - REMEDIATION OF LEAKING UNDERGROUND STORAGE TANKS, 2001.
 The numbers of LUST sites by county were obtained from MDE's Oil Control Program.
 No seasonal variation was assumed.
 Each remediation event takes an average of 30 days; during this period emissions are released.